+The alcohol content of red wine is also associated with its own health benefits.
 Most commercial wines contain between 12% and 15% alcohol, which researchers believe may contribute to some of the health benefits associated with moderate use.
-(1)
+(11)

 It’s much more likely the good heart health enjoyed by the French is a result of living healthier lifestyles, including a higher percentage of whole foods in the diet.

 Red wine can reduce the risk of cardiovascular disease.
 No other alcoholic beverage has been linked with a greater number of health benefits than red wine, and the amount of intake is crucial to realizing those benefits.
 (15, 16)